John Low (bishop)

 John Low or John Lowe (c.
 1382–1467) was a medieval Bishop of St Asaph and then Bishop of Rochester, in Wales and England respectively.
-He was an Augustinian monk and opponent of the Lollard movement.
+He was an Augustinian friar and opponent of the Lollard movement.

 He was born in Worcestershire, descended from Henry and Isabella Lowe of Lindridge, Worcestershire, who lived in the reign of King Richard II.
 He became an Augustinian hermit, and studied at Droitwich.
 He studied at Lincoln where he was ordained a deacon on 20 December 1403.
 He was created a Doctor at Oxford before coming to the Augustine House in London in 1420.
 He was provincial of England for the Augustinian order from 1427 to 1433.

 About 1432 he was confessor to King Henry VI.
 He was created Bishop of St. Asaph, Wales, by a papal bull dated 17 August 1433, being consecrated on 1 November 1433.
 He assisted in the foundation of Eton College in 1442 and King's College, Cambridge in 1444.

 He was translated to the see of Rochester on 26 October 1444.
 He built the library of the Austin Friars in London in around 1456.

 He helped John Bury write the Gladius Salomonis, which criticised Reginald Pecock, Lowe's successor as Bishop of Asaph, and the writer of ‘The Repressor of Over Much Blaming of the Clergy’.
 Lowe was one of the judges who condemned Pecock for heresy in 1457.